 - Attach the vacuum head to the extension pole

 - Submerge the assembled parts into the water

 - Extend the pole downwards until it reaches the bottom

 - The pol is telescopic, so if you need to get into the middle of the pool, you can conveniently extend the length and reach your desired place.

-- There is a handle that you can twist to tight the telescopic pole in the required length.
+- There is a handle that you can twist to tighten the telescopic pole to the required length.

 - Once done, lean the pole against the poolside.

 Pro-tip: Keep it near your pool’s return line because later, you will need to make a connection.

 - Priming the vacuum cleaner

 - Grab the other end of the hose to submerge it into the water

 - Fill it with water entirely by holding it in front of the return outlet of the water